 Join us as we let our legislators at federal, state and local levels know that you are a humanitarian and American who believes in welcoming refugees.

-Ask your Member of Congress to stand up for Syrian refugees: Advocating for Syrian Refugees.
+Ask your Member of Congress and all elected officials to stand up for refugees!

 - Respectful (no matter how you feel about the policy!)

 - Handwritten (most powerful!)